nemccarthy/stash-pullrequest-builder-plugin/README.md

   - e.g. every minute: * * * * *
 - Save to preserve your changes

+##SSH Stash url in Git SCM

+If you use a SSH Stash url in the Git SCM you will have to set host, username and password in the advanced section of the plugin configuration.
+Reason is that the plugin calls the Stash REST API which is HTTP by definition.

 ##Merge the Pull Request's Source Branch into the Target Branch Before Building

 You may want Jenkins to attempt to merge your PR before doing the build -- this way it will find conflicts for you automatically.